Advancing Racial Equity In Philanthropy, Non-Profit, and Fundraising

 PLEASE NOTE: Submissions and acceptance of award automatically constitute approval for Breakin it Down to use the information for promotional activities.
 The individual and organization selected for the Denise Stennis Awards may be featured in various promotional materials, without compensation.
 Photos and quotes may be displayed for promotional purposes including social media, website, electronic, and printed materials.

 The Denise Stennis Awards are open to nonprofit, philanthropy, and fundraising professionals and nonprofit organizations serving under-represented and underserved communities in the Chicago area, who meet the eligibility criteria.
 Nominations may be made by anyone, e.g., the organization of the candidate, community members, funders, or members of any of the Breakin it Down partner organizations.
 Self-nomination is also encouraged.
-Recipients of the awards shall be ineligible for reconsideration for the following five (5) years.
 During their term service, BID Committee members are not eligible to nominate or for nomination.

 Nominators should review the following criteria to determine if the candidate is eligible for nomination: